sejdm/201/exercises12.md

 % MTH 201, Curves and surfaces
 % Practice problem set 12

+1. Compute the second fundamental form, principle curvatures, mean curvature, and the Gaussian curvature of a surface of revolution.
+Remember that its surface patch is $\sigma(x, y) = (f(x)\mathrm{cos}(y), f(x) \mathrm{sin}(y), g(y))$.
+Use this to compute these quantities for the cylinder and the sphere.
+(Rememeber that the eigenvalues of a matrix $A$ can be computed by computing the roots of the polynomial, $\mathrm{det}(xI - A)$.
+This will help you to compute the principle curvatures.
+This will help you to compute the principle curvatures which can also be used to compute the mean and Gaussian curvatures.)

 1. Consider a plane intersecting a surface $S$.
 If the plane is perpendicular to the tangent space of $S$ at a point lying on the plane, then the intersection is a curve that is called a normal section of the surface.
 Prove that such a curve has zero geodesic curvature.

 1. Generalize the previous exercise as follows: assume that the plane is not perpendicular, but makes an angle $\theta$ wih the tangent plane at $S$.
 Prove that curvature of the curve of intersection is $\kappa_n/\mathrm{sin}(\theta)$.
 What about the geodesic curvature?